AP FACT CHECK: Trump's claims of vote rigging are all wrong

 THE FACTS: To be clear, no election was stolen from Trump.

 One month after the Nov.
-3 election and as states begin certifying their votes, Trump is clinging to false notions of voter fraud that Attorney General William Barr disputed as unsubstantiated and not significant enough to overturn Biden’s margin of victory.
+3 election and as states begin certifying their votes, Trump is clinging to false notions of voter fraud.
+But others in his administration have already said the election was secure.
+Attorney General William Barr said the Justice Department had seen no evidence of widespread fraud to overturn Biden’s margin of victory.

 Biden earned 306 electoral votes to Trump’s 232, the same margin that Trump had when he beat Hillary Clinton in 2016, which he repeatedly described as a “landslide.”
 (Trump ended up with 304 electoral votes because two electors defected.)
 Biden achieved victory by prevailing in key states such as Pennsylvania, Michigan, Wisconsin, Arizona and Georgia.